vinnyjth/kata-template-python/README.md

-# kata-template-typescript
+# kata-template-typescrip
-Kata starter template to use with typescript
+tStarter template project to use for katas using typescript